topmonks/Calamar-Web3-Grants-Program/applications/Calamar.md

 There is a huge potential for future improvements which the Polkadot's community can benefit from.

 As developers of most parachains implement their own custom modules/pallets it opens the opportunity to cooperate and customize Calamar explorer with UI/UX components and logic tailored to their needs.

 It relates to various XCM transactions which makes it even more complex and the more types will our explorer support the more it makes the users' lives easier.

 Another requests which came to us are:
-- supporting EVM and WASM smart contracts,
+- supporting EVM and WASM smart contracts
-- exporting transactions for accounting and taxation purposes,
+- exporting transactions for accounting and taxation purposes
-- displaying NFTs collections and crowdloans rich data.
+- displaying NFTs collections and crowdloans rich data

 > Please include here
 >